Business

 Want to book your train tickets now?
 Just start a search with us today.
 If you want to find out more about the journey, read on for timetables (including first and last train times), FAQs and tips on how to book cheap train tickets.

-Copenhagen to Santiago de Compostela by train
+Trains to Santiago de Compostela from Copenhagen

 First train